mopkobot/TWU_29_Books/README.md

 1. Clone the project repository using git.
 2. Install HomeBrew
 3. Run "brew install gradle"
-4. Run "gradle loadData"
+4. Run "gradle createDatabase" to create readerfeeder database
+5. Run "gradle createChangelogTable" to enable auto-migration
+6. Run "gradle updateDatabase" to load schemas and data for database
-5. Run "gradle build" to run all tests and build a WAR.
+7. Run "gradle build" to run all tests and build a WAR.
-6. Run "gradle jettyRun" to deploy using jetty.
+8. Run "gradle jettyRun" to deploy using jetty.

 For linux:
 1. Clone the project repository using git.
 2. Run "yum install gradle"
-3. Run "gradle loadData"
+3. Run "gradle createDatabase" to create readerfeeder database
+4. Run "gradle createChangelogTable" to enable auto-migration
+5. Run "gradle updateDatabase" to load schemas and data for database
-4. Run "gradle build" to run all tests and build a WAR.
+6. Run "gradle build" to run all tests and build a WAR.
-5. Run "gradle jettyRun" to deploy using jetty.
+7. Run "gradle jettyRun" to deploy using jetty.

 IntelliJ IDEA Setup
 -------------------